nazar-melnychenko/e-shop/wp-content/plugins/newsletter/readme.txt

 == Changelog ==

+= 6.6.7 =

+* Fixed a debug notice on image resize

+= 6.6.6 =

+* Added check on submission for private lists (error shown only to administrator as debug information)
+* Improved right layout on hero block
+* Improved internal actions management (better performances)
+* Added lists, media selector, charmap on text block
+* Absolute path fix form media file with non relative path on database
+* Internal admin pages review for code coherence with our standard
+* Changed the action name from `newsletter_unsubscribed` to `newsletter_user_unsubscribed`.
+[See our developer documentation](https://www.thenewsletterplugin.com/documentation/developers/).
+* Removed deprecated function `save_profile()` on NewsletterSubscription

 = 6.6.5 =

 * Fixed email reference lost on double step cancellation
 * Update to support Instasend
+* Added "optin" support on shortcodes (see the documentation)

 = 6.6.4 =